Billing refactor

 Existing functionality - improved usability

-A content-heavy project that included creating new or adjusting existing labels, updating content for all flows, headers, subheads and CTAs, new information architecture and navigation naming conventions and taking a more human approach to some of the tricky parts about billing, such as restrictions and payment failures.
+A content-heavy project that included creating or updating content for all flows, headers, subheads, labeling and CTAs, new information architecture and navigation naming conventions and an empathetic approach to some sensitive aspects og billing, such as restrictions and payment failures.

 Legacy designs vs new prototype improvements